Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Introduction

-This paper is organized as follows: In section \ref{sec:2}, firstly we briefly introduce the basic knowledge of the neural network, and how we realize the reconstruction with ANN.
-In section \ref{sec:3}, we introduce the OHD data we use in this project.
+This paper is organized as follows: In section \ref{sec:2}, firstly we briefly introduce the basic knowledge of the artificial neural network, and how we realize the reconstruction with ANN.
+In section \ref{sec:3}, we introduce the OHD data we use in this project, and how we generate the mock OHD data.
 Besides, we also show the reason why we added an additional covariance matrix to the neural network, and how we built it.
-Meanwhile, we briefly introduce the Gaussian process Regression, which is the method of generating the covariance matrix.
 In section \ref{sec:4}, we show the reconstructed Hubble data generated by the neural network, and we calculate the Hubble constant \citep{jackson2015hubble,freedman2010hubble} with the reconstructed data.
-Meanwhile, in order to constrain the cosmmological parameters, we sampled datapoints from the reconstructed data and calculated the posterior distribution.
-In order to test the quality, we calculated the distributions with the reconstructed data and the real observational data respectively, and then compared the two results.
-Furthermore, we briefly introduce MCMC method, by which we constrained the cosmmological parameters.
-Finally in Section \ref{sec:5}, we will discuss our work and conclude.
+Meanwhile, we constrain the cosmological parameters and do quantitative analysis (Kullback-Leibler divergence and Figure of Merit).
+Finally in Section \ref{sec:5}, we discuss and conclude.